Frequently

 Anthropology’s Community Action Website engaged my students with

 the potential of anthropology as an activist discipline.
 They loved it.
 5. If I have a large class, can the TAs basically run the project with limited supervision from myself?
 What is the value of the Project for TAs?
 In large classes, TAs usually supervise the project.
 The value for TA's assisting with the project is that they help foster an online intellectual student community that critically considers ethical issues central to the discipline.
 It offers them a skill they can highlight on their CVs when they apply for teaching positions after they receive their PhDs.
 It should be stressed the TAs do not have major, time-consuming responsibilities.
 Their main responsibilities are (a) discussing the issue, when appropriate, with students, (b) encouraging students to read the directions provided and follow the specified deadlines stipulated in emails that students receive from the webmaster, and (c) requesting a student email the webmaster if the student encounters a technical problem.
 6. You refer to WHY A PUBLIC ANTHROPOLOGY?
 What is the book about and why is it being used?
 WHY A PUBLIC ANTHROPOLOGY? emphasizes the power of anthropology to change the world and, in doing so, acts as a foundation for Public Anthropology’s Community Action Website.
 In analyzing anthropology – as a discipline, as a social structure, and as a body of knowledge – the book emphasizes anthropology needs to grow beyond its present dynamics and styles.
 The book offers a strategy for moving anthropology from the treadmill of publications that few read to playing a major role in addressing public problems.
 It offers a means for revitalizing the discipline and realizing anthropology’s vision for improving the human condition through the understanding of human differences.
-Chapter 1: Cultural Anthropology's Challenge Chapter 2: The Power of Cultural Anthropology to Address the World's Problems Chapter 3: How Has Cultural Anthropology Progressed as a Field?
-Chapter 4: Is a Public Anthropology Possible?
-7. How do I learn more about the Public Anthropology's Community Action Website project?
-If you would like to have your introductory class participate in Public Anthropology's Community Action Website or if you have questions regarding the project, please email the webmaster at: borofsky@publicanthropology.org.
-To avoid last minute rushes (for you as well as the webmaster), it is best to email the webmaster as soon as you have questions or decide to participate. |
+Chapter 1: Cultural Anthropology's Challenge Chapter 2: The Power of Cultural Anthropology to Address the World's Problems 7.
+How do I learn more about the Public Anthropology's Community Action Website project?
+If you would like to have your introductory class participate in Public Anthropology's Community Action Project or if you have questions regarding the project, please email the webmaster at: webmaster@publicanthropology.org.
+It is best to email the webmaster as soon as you have questions or decide to participate. |